 - Little Red Riding Hood also kicks copious amounts of ass, though in her case, it's because she is the Wolf in this adaptation—the trademark red cloak is an enchanted item that keeps her from transforming, and once she finds out the truth, she uses her wolf form to help her friends—after making sure they get far away from her first.

 - A smaller case with Princess Anna from Frozen.
-It's established that she knows how to sword fight, a skill she didn't display in the film (not that she was ever in a situation where she would need to demonstrate it).
-She and Kristoff become a Battle Couple once or twice.
-She explains that she learned from her soldiers.
+It's established that she knows how to swordfight, a skill she didn't display in the film (not that she was ever in a situation where she would need to demonstrate it).
+She and Kristoff become a Battle Couple once or twice, and she was the one who trained Charming.
+She explains that she learned from her soldiers after the film.

-- The WWE Divas as a whole got a big boost in 2002-ish when David "Fit" Finlay came on board and was placed in charge of the division.
+- The WWE "Divas" as a whole got a big boost from 2001-2004 when David "Fit" Finlay came on board and was placed in charge of the division.
 More time and effort went into matches, storylines and pushing women who could actually wrestle.
 The Divas got to wrestle in rougher matches as well such as hardcore matches, tables matches and even a steel cage match.
-These days they tend to hover between this and how they used to be, though the recent hiring of Sara Del Rey in Finlay's former role has seen the division trending in this direction once again.
+After Finlay went back to being an active wrestler, they quickly went back to the bikini models, short and tedious matches, and girl drama formula once again.
+Things slowly turned in their favour again in The New '10s, with WWE themselves dubbing it the 'Women's Revolution'.

 - Trish Stratus is the wrestling queen of this trope.
 She came into WWE as a manager with an athletic build, but little actual fighting ability of her own, was shown as a submissive type for most of her early tenure, and then stepped up her in-ring work in a BIG way.
-She's now remembered as fondly for her impressive matches as for her impressive looks, and is one of only five women in the WWE Hall of Fame (alongside her contemporary Lita, Sensational Sherri, Wendi Richter, and Sunny, who is the only one who WWE never used in a wrestling capacity, as she was a manager/interviewer/commentator).
+She's now remembered as fondly for her impressive matches as for her impressive looks, and is WWE's Hall Of Fame.

 - The Dynasty Warriors series does this for Zhenji, Yueying, the Qiao sisters and Diaochan.
 Sun Shangxiang is a borderline example as she was known as something of an Action Girl by the standards of her time.

-- Kairi in the first Kingdom Hearts game spent 80% of the story as a vegetable while Sora had to save her.
+- Kairi in the first game spent 80% of the story inside of Sora's heart, with her body an empty shell.
 In the second game she acquires a Keyblade and is able to kick plenty of ass to save Sora and the others.
 Dream Drop Distance's secret ending reveals Kairi is going to receive formal keyblade training to be able to hold her own alongside her friends.

 - The manga adaptation took it further: Kairi saves Sora from Xigbar!